 Combinations of Yahweh

 Through the rest of the Old Testament it is used 279 times.
 During the time of the monarchy it described the presence of God marching out as a warrior with the armies of Israel.
 When David challenged Goliath, he said, “I come to you in the name of the LORD of hosts, the God of the armies of Israel.”
 (1 Sam 17:45).
 In the ancient Near East battles between nations and empires were understood as battles between the gods of the two nations.
-Victory of one nation over another, showed that their god was stonger.
+Victory of one nation over another, showed that their god was stronger.
 Yahweh was fighting on David's behalf as the supreme warrior God, who overcame the gods of the Philistines.
 There is more about warfare in the OT on the Holy War page.

 Other combinations using Yahweh are the following: